Twilight4/gnome-settings/gnome-scripts/games/README.md

 #### Caveats
 - There are two downloads one after the other: the initial client download and the Riot client download.
 Wait for both downloads to finish.
 - Do not enter your login details and login or click play.
 Instead, just quit the launcher when the two downloads have finished in btop search for: **league** and kill the process.
+### Installing League of Legends via leagueoflegends-git
+##### Helper script for installing and running League of Legends on Linux: https://github.com/kyechou/leagueoflegends

 # Optimising League of Legends
 1. Enable low spec mode in league client